viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-linux.md

 ---
-title: Deploy cache software to a Linux host machine
+title: Deploy MCCE cache software to a Linux host machine
-description: How to deploy Microsoft Connected Cache for Enterprise and Education cache software to a Linux host machine.
+description: Details on how to deploy Microsoft Connected Cache for Enterprise and Education (MCCE) cache software to a Linux host machine.
 author: chrisjlin
 ms.author: lichris
 manager: naengler